kaciyanova/SEMGroupProject/CONTRIBUTIONS.md

-#How to contribute to this project (Bug reports)
+# How to contribute to this project (Bug reports)

- Hello, welcome to our contribution page.
+### Hello, welcome to our contribution page.

-If you have found an issue that could potenially be a security flaw please contact one of our members.
+* If you have found an issue that could potenially be a security flaw please contact one of our members.

- Please ensure that the bug hasn't already been report!
+* Please ensure that the bug hasn't already been report!

- If you cannot find a report for the bug you you have found please create a bug reporting template.
+* If you cannot find a report for the bug you you have found please create a bug reporting template.
 Please ensure to have a meaningful description and title.

- If possible, use the relevant bug report templates to create the issue.
+* If possible, use the relevant bug report templates to create the issue.
 Simply copy the content of the appropriate template into a .rb file, make the necessary changes to demonstrate the issue, and paste the content into the issue description:

- Please ensure you have the most up to date version before reporting the bug,
+* Please ensure you have the most up to date version before reporting the bug,

- Please ensure you have meaningful and detailed descriptions to best help us solve this bug.
+* Please ensure you have meaningful and detailed descriptions to best help us solve this bug.

- Before submitting please ensure to check the "Contributions.md" file for regulations.

- If you feel like you have a possible better solution or fix for one of our issues please let us know and we will look into this.
+* If you feel like you have a possible better solution or fix for one of our issues please let us know and we will look into this.

 Thank you - Project Team